data-8/fa24/policies.md

 ### Assignment Extensions

 We understand that life happens and want to provide you with the support you need.
-If you need to request an extension, please fill out this form (coming soon, link TBD).
+If you need to request an extension, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSc2CSE_Ie_TR0r7lV7-JX0zNagoJ08t-EAK48iCAc3rVgHIXw/viewform).
 Submissions to the form will be visible only to the course instructors and select Lead TAs. <strong>extension requests need to be submitted at least 24 hours before the deadline to be considered. </strong>.
 Extensions requests are subject to more detailed review and may require a meeting with course staff or be denied.
 However, we will try to accommodate requests if they are reasonable and the new deadline does not extend past the solution release date.

 <u><strong>Please read the entirety of the form and its instructions before/while submitting a request to reduce confusion</strong></u>.